The-Plagues/Tron-multisig-sweep/README.md

 Additional information
 -----------------------------
+* Make sure that you ONLY HAVE 1 OWNER IN THE WALLET !!
 * Make sure that you activated the multisig on the wallet that owns the scam wallet by paying the fee which is 100 TRX.

 Features